jkumagai96/Marine_Habitat_protection/README.md

 ## Methodology

 For each habitat we calculate the percentage protection of that habitat both globally and per country.
+Please refer to the paper for the full methodology.

 ## Contacts

-Code written by Joy Kumagai (joy.kumagai@senckenberg.de) and Fabio Favoretto (favoretto@uabcs.mx)
+Code written by Joy Kumagai (joy.kumagai@senckenberg.de) and Fabio Favoretto (favoretto@uabcs.mx).
+Please contact us if you have any questions or open an issue on github.